azamatbayramov/PostAndLike/README.md

 # PostAndLike
 👪💻 Mini social network

+## About
+The project was created to express and convey their thoughts and feelings through posts, as well as to maintain contact with the outside world.
+You can register on the site, write posts, and look for new friends.
+Other people can follow you and read your posts(and like your posts if they like it).

 ## In the site you can:
 + [Register new account](#register-new-account)
 + [Log in to account](#log-in-to-account)